-- Perform the four basic mathematical operations on whole numbers, fractions, and decimals to obtain exact answers. - Model and solve problems using the four basic mathematical operations. - Demonstrate understanding and knowledge of the use of units including labeling measurements, applying units to solutions, and converting units by using dimensional analysis. - Interpret and use percents in a variety of problems such as utilizing graphs, utilizing formulas and solving applications. - Correctly apply and calculate basic statistics such as mean, median, and standard deviation and probabilities using the normal distribution. - Communicate mathematical concepts and solutions to problems effectively in writing.
+- Perform the four basic mathematical operations on whole numbers, fractions, and decimals to obtain exact answers. - Model and solve problems using the four basic mathematical operations. - Demonstrate understanding and knowledge of the use of units including labeling measurements, applying units to solutions, and converting units by using dimensional analysis. - Interpret and use percents in a variety of problems such as utilizing graphs, utilizing formulas, and solving applications. - Interpret and use percents in a variety of problems such as mean, median, and standard deviation, and probabilities using the normal distribution. - Communicate mathematical concepts and solutions to problems effectively in writing.